ClimateImpactLab/downscaleCMIP6/README.rst

 Citing, licensing, and using data produced by this project
 ==========================================================

 Projects making use of the data produced as part of the Climate Impact Lab Global Downscaled Projections for Climate Impacts Research (CIL GDPCIR) project are requested to cite both this project and the source datasets from which these results are derived.
-Additionally, the use of data derived from some GCMs *requires* citations, and some modeling centers impose licensing restrictions & requirements on derived works.
+Additionally, the use of data derived from some GCMs *requires* citations.
 See each GCM's license info in the links below for more information.

 .. _CIL GDPCIR: